BennyGrizzle365/mission-2/readme.md

 4. Resouces used

 ### 1. Git Strategy
+Basically with the drama I had at the beginning with git I just decided to work with master branch directly for now.

 A git repo has been created, simply named mission-02.

-In this project the main branch wont be used for creating and pushing features and completed items.
+~~In this project the main branch wont be used for creating and pushing features and completed items.~~

-Any work that is pushed to the mission-02 repo will be identifiable by its unique user story number and branch name.
+~~Any work that is pushed to the mission-02 repo will be identifiable by its unique user story number and branch name.~~ ~~
 example:

- _001-Create-NavBar-Section_

- _002-Create-NavBar-Buttons_
+ ~~_001-Create-NavBar-Section_~~

+ ~~_002-Create-NavBar-Buttons_~~

- At the beginning of a new work item, a new branch will need to be created off the latest main branch.
-This will ensure the local version is always upto date with main branch  which should prevent conflicts arising.
+ ~~At the beginning of a new work item, a new branch will need to be created off the latest main branch.
+This will ensure the local version is always upto date with main branch  which should prevent conflicts arising.~~
 ### 2. Feature Management

 The development of the application will be based on user stories.
 The user stories are mostly fixed, however if things are making the scope creep then the user story will be reassessed.